Content as a Service: Your Guide to the What, Why, and How

 Hopefully, by this point, you have a pretty good idea of what Content as a Service means, how it works, and why, if at all, you should use such a strategy.

-And to make things even easier, there are quite a few companies providing this service with bindings to all the common programming languages, making it even easier for you or your developers to integrate with them.
+And to make things even easier, there are quite a few companies providing content as a service with bindings to all the common programming languages, making it even easier for you or your developers to integrate with them.

 Let us know in the comments if you’ve ever used one of these systems and what your experience has been with them!